johnyenter-briars/blog-frontend/source/projects/index.md

 ### CAL

 CAL is a simple app for CALendar management.
-Built on Maui and heavy use of [XCalendar](https://github.com/ME-MarvinE/XCalendar), CAL has been my daily calendar of choice for 3 years.
+Built on Maui with heavy use of [XCalendar](https://github.com/ME-MarvinE/XCalendar), CAL has been my daily calendar for 3 years.

 [Source Code](https://github.com/johnyenter-briars/cal)